 Wednesday June 24, 2015

-Over the weekend we were able to knock out the project of insulating the v-berth and the forward salon on Daze Off.
+Over the weekend we were able to knock out the project of insulating the v-berth and the forward salon on Daze Off (you can read The Top 8 Ultimate Benefits Of Spray Foam Insulation, which is what we’d preferred).
 When we bought the boat this is a project we were not expecting to do, but as anyone knows, plans to rebuild anything is always full of surprises.

-Serendipity didn’t have insulation, but we wanted to make sure this new boat does.
+Serendipity didn’t have insulation, but after a quick look at this site we wanted to make sure this new boat does.
 Not only will it help keep us cool in the Caribbean while we have a blazing sun beating down on the shiny metal surface that is our boat, but once we get to the high latitudes we’ll need it to keep all heat possible inside the boat.
 Even when we were traveling down the ICW on Serendipity, the ambient air and water temperatures would sometime bring the inside temperatures into the low 50’s overnight.
 Getting ourselves into ice fields?
 I don’t even want to think about what it would be like inside the boat without insulation.
-(Although we will have a heater to keep us warm as well)
+(Although we will have a heater to keep us warm as well) When it comes to insulation you can contact for crawl space encapsulation here.

 Having had a little experience with doing spray foam insulation ourselves from adding a little extra thickness to the existing insulation of Serendipity’s fridge (which you can read about here), Matt felt confident that he could cover the easily accessible areas of Daze Off himself.